 - Executive brief – This is the second section, it will summarize the main issues which will usually include a few systematic flaws that were observed during the inspection.
 Priorities will be established in this section.

 - Contents – This section is the third one and this covers the chronological or systematic order of observations.
-In writing the objection, a recommendation should always be included as this is very important, without a recommendation, your report will be useless.
+In writing the objection, a recommendation should always be included as this is very important, without a recommendation report, your report will be useless.

 - Conclusion – This is the last and most important section, key points, action plan and next steps should be included in this as this will be used as a basis for the company or employee on what actions should be done in order to address the problems found in the report.